Natural Resources Defense Council (NRDC) – Bias and Credibility

 In review, the NRDC publishes news and information related to the environment, climate change, and sustainable energy.
 Information is broken into categories such as Our Work, which shows the topics they advocate for and how they do it.
 The following section links to experts in different fields such as energy, climate change, and health.
 The last section is called Our Stories, which publishes both original articles written by NRDC staff and republished work from OnEarth.

-News articles utilize moderate loaded language such as this, Tackling Climate Change Through Diet Change, and are generally well sourced to credible outlets such as the New York Times and research journals.
+News articles utilize moderately loaded language, such as Tackling Climate Change Through Diet Change, and are generally well-sourced to credible outlets such as the New York Times and research journals.

 Bias

-When it comes to science, the NRDC is generally pro-science and supports the consensus, however on some issues, such as GMOs, they frequently report negatively or sow doubt without specifically stating it.
-Further, in 1989 the NRDC was involved in the “great apple scare,” where they claimed that the chemical Alar, applied to apple trees, was a potent cancer-causing agent.
+When it comes to science, the NRDC is generally pro-science and supports the consensus.
+However, in 1989, the NRDC was involved in the “great apple scare,” where they claimed that the chemical Alar, applied to apple trees, was a potent cancer-causing agent.
 The result of this claim was a loss of 250 million dollars to the apple industry.
+However, in the end, they were vindicated in court.

 Failed Fact Checks

-Overall, we rate the Natural Resources Defense Council (NRDC) Left biased based on strong environmental activism.
-We also rate them Mostly Factual for reporting, rather than High due to the publication of misleading information regarding GMOs and pesticides and a lack of transparency with funding.
-(D. Van Zandt 7/18/2017) Updated (04/28/2023)
+Overall, we rate the Natural Resources Defense Council (NRDC) as left-biased based on strong environmental activism.
+We also rate them High for factual reporting due to no failed fact checks in the last 5 years and a generally pro-science approach.
+(D. Van Zandt 7/18/2017) Updated (05/23/2026)

 Source: https://www.nrdc.org/